rohandhapodkar/rohandhapodkar.github.io/_posts/2017-07-30-DateUtils-for-faster-date-calculations.markdown

 > VisualVM shows retain size as 3 MB for all dates from 1970-1-1 to 2017-07-26.

+{{ site.data.format.list }} Why only `ConcurrentSkipListMap` ?

+- It's a ConcurrentMap implementation.
+- It's a `NavigableMap` map, which means `floorEntry()` method can be used to returns greatest date less than or equal to given date

 {{ site.data.format.list }} What are the limitations of this implementation

 - It assumes all your dates are using Single timezone.
 If you are looking for date calculations across multiple time zones then this implementation may not suit your requirement.
 - Not tested for dates prior to 1970-01-01

 <a name="DateUtils.source"/>